tusharsial/tusharsial.github.io/_pages/experience.md

             </div>
             <div class="C-role">Graduate Research Assistant</div>
             <div class="C-org">Halder Group (Stochastic Control &amp; Optimization)</div>
-            <div class="C-loc">Iowa State University · Ames, IA · Prof. Abhishek Halder</div>
+            <div class="C-loc">Iowa State University, Ames, IA</div>
-            <div class="C-desc">I'm researching the intersection of Stochastic Systems, Dynamics & Control, and Optimization under Professor Abhishek Halder.
+            <div class="C-desc">I'm researching the intersection of Stochastic Systems, Dynamics & Control, and Optimization under Professor <strong style="color:#e0e8f0">Abhishek Halder</strong>.
 The current project that I'm working on involves designing an Optimal Covariance Steering Algorithm for a Stochastic System over a finite time horizon.
 In addition, I'm contributing to the design and testing of generative profiling algorithms for adaptive resource allocation and scheduling on single- and multicore real-time embedded systems.
 This project was in collaboration between researchers from the University of California, Santa Cruz, Iowa State University, and the University of Pennsylvania.</div>
             <div class="C-tags">
               <span class="C-tag">Covariance Steering</span>
               <span class="C-tag">Stochastic Control</span>